johanley/postscript-notes/README.md

 newpath
 12 50 moveto
 ..more path construction here..
-..`closepath` often comes at the end
+..`closepath` often comes at the end..
 ```

 The endpoint of the current path is called the *current point*.